Kanomble/celery_blast/README.md

 CATHI is highly sophisticated and powerful, offering a range of features and capabilities ideal for target sequence searches.
 It enables performing reciprocal and one-way BLAST searches within local and remote databases, providing valuable insights into the evolutionary relationships and functional characteristics of sequences.
 CATHI's integration into a docker container network streamlines its installation process.
-Overall, CATHI is a flexible and intuitive solution that can help researchers achieve their research goals.

 ## Content
 - [Installation](#installation)